Trams in Bremen: GT8N-1

+Between 2005 and 2012, 43 vehicles were delivered from Bombardier Inc. The GT8N-1 is based on Bombardier's Flexity Classic modular tramcar concept.
+Vehicles of this type run in several cities in Germany as well as in Poland and Australia.
+The Bremen version is uni-directional for use on BSAG's tram network.

 The GT8N-1 is the second generation of low-floor tramcars in Bremen.
-Its task is to replace older GT4 Wegmann vehicles and to provide increased comfort for BSAG passengers.
+Its task was to replace older GT4 Wegmann vehicles and to provide increased comfort for BSAG passengers.
 Therefore, several changes were made compared to the older GT8N low-floor cars.
 The width of the car has been increased to 2.65 m, which makes the interior more spacious and allows the introduction of four seats abreast; altogether 106 seats are available.
 Passenger air-conditioning has also been installed, while five low-floor doorways and a lift for disabled passengers facilitate entry for all passengers.

 The vehicle has an overall length of 35,400 mm and a maximum speed of 70 km/h.
 It consists of three sections with a total of four bogies.
 Two of these support the middle section of the car, while the two end sections are carried by a bogie each.
 The end section bogies are driven, which is why it was not possible to create a low floor above them as elsewhere in the car.
 Altogether the GT8N-1 is 74% low floor.